-School-Sponsored Student Publications
+School-Sponsored Media

-The school district may exercise editorial control over the style and content of student expression in school-sponsored publications and activities.
-Faculty advisors shall supervise student writers to ensure compliance with the law and school district policies.
-Students producing official school publications and participating in school activities will be under the supervision of a faculty advisor and the school principal.
-"Official school publications" means school newspapers, yearbooks, or material produced in communications, journalism, or other writing classes as part of the curriculum.
-Expression in an official school publication or school-sponsored activity is prohibited when the material:
+The school district may exercise editorial control over the style and content of student expression in school-sponsored Media as defined in policy 512 and activities.
+Student media advisors shall supervise student writers to ensure compliance with the law and school district policies.
+Students producing school-sponsored-media and participating in school activities will be under the supervision of a student media advisor and the school principal.
+"Expression in school sponsored media or school-sponsored activity is prohibited when the material: